Silent Night: Musical settings

+The carol was arranged by various composers, such as Carl Reinecke, Gustav Schreck, Eusebius Mandyczewski, Malcolm Sargent, David Willcocks, Charles Mackerras, Philip Ledger, John Rutter, Stephen Cleobury, Jacob de Haan and Taylor Scott Davis..

 Max Reger quotes the tune in the Christmas section of his organ pieces Sieben Stücke, Op.
 145.

 Alfred Schnittke composed an arrangement of "Stille Nacht" for violin and piano in 1978, as a holiday greeting for violinist Gidon Kremer.
 Due to its dissonant and nightmarish character, the miniature caused a scandal in Austria.

 In film

 Several theatrical and television films depict how the song was ostensibly written.
 Most of them report the organ breaking down at the church in Oberndorf, which appeared in a fictional story published in the U.S. in the 1930s.